-That was it for WP RSS Aggregator.
-The feed sources would now have their latest posts fetched every so often and the WP News Desk blog would continue getting updated for as long as the plugin is running.
+That was it for setting up WP RSS Aggregator.
+The feed sources would now have their latest posts fetched every so often, and the WP News Desk blog would continue getting updated for as long as the plugin is running.

 Step 2: Add Complimentary Plugins

-Besides WP RSS Aggregator we also opted to install a few other plugins that would allow for the smooth running of WP News Desk.
-First of all, in order to ensure that WordPress, the plugins as well as our themes are kept up to date we installed the Advanced Automatic Updates plugin.
+Besides WP RSS Aggregator, we also opted to install a few other plugins that would allow for the smooth running of WP News Desk.
+First of all, in order to ensure that WordPress, the plugins, and our themes are kept up to date, we installed the Advanced Automatic Updates plugin.

 Since we wanted feedback from our visitors while also giving them a chance to suggest new sources, we opted to install the free Ninja Forms plugin, and it works great.
 Yoast SEO was then our go-to option to take care of the website’s SEO options, and BackupBuddy takes care of performing backups.
 Last but not least, Jetpack allows us to keep track of our site stats and does a few other minor tasks too.